richlamdev/ansible-desktop-ubuntu/README.md

 1) Basic knowledge of Ansible

 2) Ubuntu 24.04 (may work on other apt based distros with modification)
-   * As of Ubuntu 26.04, may require minor modification to use older sudo command.  sudo-rs may not be supported.
-TBD.

 3) Software: ansible, git, openssh-server, vim-gtk3 (vim or vim-gtk3 is not strictly required, but is required if the vim role is executed)

+4) Ensure classic sudo is used in lieu of the new rust version of sudo.
+`sudo update-alternatives --config sudo`
+** This is TBD if this works. **

-4) Ensure ansible community modules are installed.
+5) Ensure ansible community modules are installed.
 See below for instructions.

 ## Instructions